sgmoorthy/GreenCart-Agent/README.md

-Here’s a professional README.md for your GreenCart Agent repository.
-This includes an overview, getting started, a rich TODO checklist, and a dedicated section for proposed new features and improvements.
-The structure is inspired by best open source README practices.[1][7]

-***

 # GreenCart Agent

 GreenCart Agent is an open-source, fully autonomous booking assistant and microservice stack for organic food marketplaces.
 It combines product discovery, conversational Q&A (with RAG), session-long personalization, and end-to-end order APIs wrapped in a modern Streamlit UI and FastAPI backend.